tefkah/thesis-writing/Problems with the DN Model.md

 ctime: 20210330165632
 ---

-# Problems with the DN model
+# Problems with the DN Model

 ## Common problems with the [[The Deductive-Nomological Model of Explanation]]